 We’ve created a way for kids to learn about pets while at home during the COVID-19 pandemic.
 The IndyHumane Kindness Club offers children five years of age and older the opportunity to enroll in this program, which provides education about animals, how to take care of a pet, responsibilities of pet ownership and animal care.

 Once signed up, children will receive an IndyHumane Kindness Club branded backpack filled with enriching activities centered around animal welfare and hands-on learning.
-Each kit includes a learning packet folder, IndyHumane stickers, hand sanitizer, an IndyHumane Foster Program Handbook and a Kindness Club pack filled with lessons and activities children can do on their own or with a family member.
+Each kit includes a learning packet folder, IndyHumane stickers, an IndyHumane Foster Program Handbook and Kindness Club pack filled with lessons and activities children can do on their own or with a family member.

 Kindness Club participants will also get a coupon for a virtual “meet and greet” with adoptable animals at the shelter and a coupon to name a puppy or a kitten currently at the shelter.
 The program was made possible thanks to a grant from the Lilly Endowment in response to the shelter having to cancel their popular summer camp, which hosts around 400 local young students annually, due the COVID-19 pandemic.